thephpleague/csv/docs/9.0/converter/html.md

 This method sets the optional attribute name for the field name on the HTML `td` tag.

-<p class="message-info">If none is use or an empty string is given, the field name information won't be exported to the HTML table.</p>
+<p class="message-info">If none is used or an empty string is given, the field name information won't be exported to the HTML table.</p>

 ## Conversion